 Having an American flag flown in combat zones or at historical points has long been a wonderful tradition.
 The representation of the sacrifice that many have made and many continue to give, being delivered as a gift or a special keepsake is a tremendous honor.
 The resolve of the United States of America to be an uplifting and sheltering force for good in this world is symbolized through our flag.
 America is always there trying to do good.
 We’re trying to tell the world that nobody should live under tyranny and fear.
 That’s what the flag represents.

-The journey continues!
+The journey continues less than 300 miles east!
 Coming right from Kosovo, the flag was sent east to be received by a very dear friend who is part of the 4th ID, where his platoon flew it at Novo Selo Training Area, Bulgaria 🇧🇬 on May 11, 2017!
-After this, he sent it to the United States Embassy in Santiago, Chile to continue the journey! ★★★★★★★★★★★★★★★★★★★★★★★★★★★★★★★★ #AmericanFlagJourney #United #States #America #Army #Novo #Selo #Training #Area #Bulgaria #Europe #American #Flag #AmericanFlag #Journey #OldGlory #Freedom #Patriotism #History #Red #White #Blue #Stars #Stripes
+A special THANK YOU to 1LT Castinado for making this mission happening and having this epic photo taken!
+After this, the flag was sent to the United States Embassy in Santiago, Chile to continue the journey! ★ #AmericanFlagJourney #United #States #America #Army #Novo #Selo #Training #Area #Bulgaria #Europe #American #Flag #AmericanFlag #Journey #OldGlory #Freedom #Patriotism #History #Red #White #Blue #Stars #Stripes

 We heard a story of one such flag, but this flag, unlike many others has made it to the four corners of the Earth.
 Touching all seven continents this flag brought the message of hope, liberty, and independence to every land mass on our planet.

-While in the United States, the flag flew high above the Wisconsin State Capitol on November 11, 2015.
-Prior to this, it has just flow at Arlington National Cemetery!
-Next it will go to the USS Wisconsin in Norfolk, VA! ★★★★★★★★★★★★★★★★★★★★★★★★★★★★★★★★ #AmericanFlagJourney #United #States #America #Capitol #Madison #Wisconsin #American #Flag #AmericanFlag #Journey #OldGlory #Freedom #Patriotism #History #Red #White #Blue #Stars #Stripes #Army
+The journey continues to America’s Dairyland!
+After the flag flew high over the United States Capitol building, traveled in Virginia to be flown at Arlington National Cemetery!
+The flag then flew high above the Wisconsin State Capitol in Madison (@cityofmadison), Wisconsin 🇺🇸 on November 11, 2015.
+Once complete in Madison, the flag travel back to Virginia to fly abroad the USS Wisconsin in Norfolk! ★ #AmericanFlagJourney #United #States #America #Capitol #Madison #Wisconsin #American #Flag #AmericanFlag #Journey #OldGlory #Freedom #Patriotism #History #Red #White #Blue #Stars #Stripes #Army

 It started out as a commissioning gift from his grandfather in 2014.
 The idea then came to him that in the same spirit that had moved him to serve, that the flag should go to the world spreading that message of hope and liberty.
 First, the flag went to Afghanistan, where it was flown on several medevac missions.
 It’s flown from the dusty combat zones of Afghanistan to the United States Capitol building, the USS Arizona, and eventually even to Antarctica.